Navino16/exportToPDF/README.md

 Started September 26, 2016 and ended September 27, 2016. **Last Update on 09/29/2016**

 If you want to contribute to the project, you can make changes or corrections to the project and offer me.
 If they are accepted, you will be added to the file contributors.
-It would initially turn this "bound script" in "standalone script" (to make it more easily installable) and why not improve desing HTML pages

 # exportToPDF - Francais